 For a relatively serious person such as myself, work, meals and worship are high priorities.
 I can see the practical value of each one.
 Play, though, is more difficult.
 I have often found myself feeling vaguely guilty for spending too much time at play or just hanging out with friends.
 There is serious work to be done!
 Do I really have time for these non-essential activities?

 When my wife Faith and I were engaged to be married, a friend of ours gave us this counsel: Take time to have fun together.
 Though it sometimes takes a lot of conscious attention, we are learning to take our life together little less seriously.
 We do our best to take time to just be together, even in the midst of our very full schedules.
 And, for me, our relationship often serves as a refuge from the need to always be serious.
 With Faith, I can risk being a lot less guarded than normal.
 Sometimes I can be downright silly.
-Our marriage is a training ground for me as I learn to open up in this way to a wider circle of people.
+Our

 Faith and I do what we can to provide opportunities for the kind of fun that not only strengthens our marriage, but also nurtures the seeds of our community.
 For some time now, Faith and I have been hosting a Friday game night.
 It is a very simple thing, but this regular opportunity for gathering to eat homemade pizza and play board games has been a positive force in strengthening our community here in Washington, DC.
 Hilarity has been known to break out.